Bayesian inference on Cox regression models using catalytic prior distributions: Catalytic prior distributions for Cox models

 The separable form of the Cox catalytic prior enables us to evaluate it efficiently.
 Furthermore, one can see that the Cox catalytic prior is log-concave, so its tails are typically well-behaved.
-The log-concavity of the Cox catalytic prior will also be useful in the posterior sampling, if the likelihood function is log-concave in $\boldsymbol{\beta}$ (fixing $h$); we provide an example in Section A.2 where the update step of $\boldsymbol{\beta}$ in a Gibbs iteration involves a log-concave distribution, from which efficient sampling is possible \citep{lovasz2006fast}.
+The log-concavity of the Cox catalytic prior may also be useful in the posterior sampling.
+In particular, we provide an example in Appendix C, where the update step of $\boldsymbol{\beta}$ in a Gibbs iteration involves a log-concave distribution, from which efficient sampling is possible \citep{lovasz2006fast}.
 For a comprehensive review on log-concave densities, see \citep{saumard2014log}.
-In addition, we prove in Section~\ref{sec:theory} that the Cox catalytic prior is proper under some mild conditions.
+In addition, we prove in Section~\ref{sec:theory} that the Cox catalytic prior is proper for any $\tau>0$ under some mild conditions.

 The Cox catalytic prior in \eqref{cat_beta_cox} offers a compelling alternative to the default prior for $\boldsymbol{\beta}$ in the standard Bayesian Cox model.
-This alternative is not only simple to implement but also provides easy interpretation through the use of synthetic data.
+The Cox catalytic prior is not only simple to implement but also provides an intuitive interpretation through the use of synthetic data.